justinethier/cyclone/docs/Garbage-Collector.md

 - Position to potentially support state of the art GC's built on top of DLG (Stopless, Chicken, Clover)

 Limitations or potential issues:

-- DLG memory fragmentation could be an issue for long-running programs. either need a compaction process or a way to handle larger objects by breaking them up (pizlo phd)
+- Heap memory fragmentation has not been addressed and could be an issue for long-running programs.
+Traditionally a compaction process is used to defragment a heap.
+An alternative strategy has also been suggested by Pizlo:

-- Locking, atomics, etc
+> instead of copying objects to evacuate fragmented regions of the heap, fragmentation is instead embraced.
+A fragmented heap is allowed to stay fragmented, but the collector ensures that it can still satisfy allocation requests even if no large enough contiguous free region of space exists.

-- Improve performance?
+- Accordingly, the runtime needs to be able to handle large objects that could potentially span one or more pages.
-- handle large objects, need to be able to split them across pages
+- There is probably too much heap locking going on, and this could be an issue for a large heap and/or a large number of mutators.
+Improvements can likely be made in this area.

-Cyclone's implementation generally tries to use atomic operations, but there is some locking.
-In particular, heap is protected by lock during object allocation and deallocation.
-This is one area that could probably be improved.
+Ultimately, a garbage collector is tricky to implement and the focus must primarily be on correctness first, with an eye towards performance.

-quote on this? - first priority must be correctness, can address performance over time
+TODO: should measure performance of Cyclone's collector, and improve it over time

 # Further Reading